Most Expensive Neighborhoods in Anchorage: Anchorage, AK Expensive Living Guide

 The city is home to several parks and wildlife centers and also serves as an entry point to nearby areas of wilderness, as well as surrounding mountains.
 Because of everything this bustling city has to offer, it's no wonder so many people hope to make their homes in Anchorage.

 Those planning a move to Anchorage may be interested in the area's most expensive neighborhoods, along with the amenities and things to do that each one offers.
-If you're interested in buying an Anchorage luxury home, learn more about the city's most high-end neighborhoods today.
+If you're interested in buying an Anchorage luxury home, learn more about the city's most high-end neighborhoods by reading on.

 South Addition Amenities